Welcome to the IMS

 March 2, 2015

-Xiyuan's paper titled 'Electrochemical Detection in Stacked Paper Networks' has been published online in JALA.
+Xiyuan's paper titled 'Electrochemical Detection in Stacked Paper Networks' is published online in JALA.

 January 15, 2015

-Prof. Lillehoj and his colleagues have been awarded a NIH R01 grant to develop mobile
+Prof. Lillehoj and his colleagues are awarded a NIH R01 grant to develop mobile

 phone-based biosensors for rapid diagnosis of cerebral malaria.